ShubhamRaghuvanshi/departmental_project-2/README.md

 Top quarks are tagged using HepTopTagger, and ROOT-CERN is used for data analysis.

 The code can be run simply using the makefile.
+The Detailed report for the project is provided in the pdf file.